updated Sept 2015Penelope ~ Weaver; loom worker ~ Greek origins

 The name Penelope has a somewhat complicated origin, and the meaning is debated.
 Check out this section of a Wikipedia article if you want the whole scoop.

 Name Rank & Popularity

-Penelope is ranked at 252 for the U.S. in the year 2009.
-It's showing an upward trend, as it wasn't even in the top 1,000 names ten years ago and is continuing to go up the charts.
+Welcome to the top 50, Penelope!
+Penelope is ranked at 42 in the US for the year 2014.
+Since I originally published this post, its continued a sharp upward trend.
+I'm pretty happy with its success, as it wasn't even in the top 1,000 names ten years ago and is continuing to go up the charts.

 - Nell or Nellie

 - Penny, Pennie, Peni, or Penney

 - Poppy ~a more creative pet form popping up in recent years~